TheTimmaeh/node-expresstrade/README.md

 ## Request Methods (GET/POST)

-The required methods are saved in the API schema and node-expreesstrade handles the conversion for GET (query string) and POST (form) on its own.
+The required methods are saved in the API schema and node-expresstrade handles the conversion for GET (query string) and POST (form) on its own.

-node-expreesstrade accepts any JSON object containin the data.
+node-expresstrade accepts any JSON object containin the data.

 # Events

-If `pollInterval` is set, node-expreesstrade will poll for changes.
+If `pollInterval` is set, node-expresstrade will poll for changes.
 If any new or changed offers are detected, an event will be emitted.

 ### any